 The bedrock of Anduril's business is its open software platform, Lattice, which it characterizes as "an autonomous sensemaking and command & control platform that serves as the core platform for our suite of capabilities."
 But that's not to say the company is completely ignoring physical assets.
 In addition to its Lattice platform, Anduril designs and manufactures drones and solid rocket motors.

-Investors interested in fortifying their portfolios with Anduril stock have various things to consider, such as how to buy shares, when it will hold its potential initial public offering (IPO), and what alternative investment opportunities exist.
+Investors interested in fortifying their portfolios with Anduril stock have a few things to consider, including how to buy shares, when the company will hold its potential initial public offering (IPO), and alternative investment opportunities.

 IPO